xrdocs/multicast/_tutorials/tree-sid-coe.md

 ### PCE

-The control plane has already been established and we can see the LSPs that are rooted at 198.19.1.5 (Node-5, Root Node) with the corresponding Tree-IDs.
+The control plane has already been established and we can see the LSPs that are rooted at Node-5, Root Node (198.19.1.5) with the corresponding Tree-IDs.

 **Command:**
 ```